rjdj0261/ModMail-Bot/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please describe the feature you'd like**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what feature you want.

-**Describe the solution you'd like**
+**Describe the motivation for the feature**
-A clear and concise description of what you want to happen.
+A clear and concise description of how the feature is useful.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.